microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_ExceptionInfo" class="anchor"></a>:leftwards_arrow_with_hook: ExceptionInfo Request

 Retrieves the details of the exception that caused this event to be raised.
+Clients should only call this request if the capability 'supportsExceptionInfoRequest' is true.

 ```typescript
 interface ExceptionInfoRequest extends Request {